-At Churchfields, writing is taught in line with the requirements of the National Curriculum 2014.
+At Churchfields, writing is taught in line with the requirements of the National Curriculum 2014

--transcription (spelling and handwriting)
+- Transcription (spelling and handwriting)

--composition (articulating ideas and structuring them in speech and writing).
+- Composition (articulating ideas and structuring them in speech and writing)

-It is essential that pupils’ competence develops in both of these 2 areas.
+It is essential that pupils’ competence develops in both of these two areas.
 In addition, pupils are taught how to plan, revise and evaluate their writing.
 Writing down ideas fluently depends on effective transcription: that is, on spelling quickly and accurately through knowing the relationship between sounds and letters (phonics) and understanding the morphology (word structure) and orthography (spelling structure) of words.
 Effective composition involves forming, articulating and communicating ideas, and then organising them coherently for a reader.
 This requires clarity, awareness of the audience, purpose and context, and an increasingly wide knowledge of vocabulary and grammar.
-Writing also depends on fluent, legible and, eventually, speedy handwriting.
+Writing also depends on fluent, legible and eventually, speedy handwriting.

 Aims of the subject: Our aims in teaching English are to set high expectations matched to the ability of children and to provide equal opportunities for all children:

-- To develop the necessary skills to use language confidently, appropriately and accurately,
+- To develop the necessary skills to use language confidently, appropriately and accurately

-- To be able to speak clearly, fluently and cogently,
+- To be able to speak clearly, fluently and cogently

-- To be able to listen to the spoken word attentively with understanding and pleasure,
+- To be able to listen to the spoken word attentively with understanding and pleasure

-- To be able to read a range of materials fluently and with understanding for enjoyment and for information,
+- To be able to read a range of materials fluently and with understanding for enjoyment and for information

-- To be able to write effectively for a range of audiences and purposes using spelling, punctuation and syntax accurately and confidently and to develop fluent and legible handwriting.
+- To be able to write effectively for a range of audiences and purposes using spelling, punctuation and syntax accurately and confidently and to develop fluent and legible handwriting

 Nursery and Reception

 In the Foundation Stage, work is in accordance with the Early Years Foundation Stage Profile.
 The objectives stated in the Framework are introduced gradually and are in place for the last term in the Reception class.
-We use the Early years outcomes A non-statutory guide for practitioners and inspectors and Development Matters to help inform understanding of child development through the early years.
-We teach children the skills they should develop for their age range and make sure will accelerate children’s learning for those who are behind and challenge more able.
+We use the ‘Early Years Outcomes’, a non-statutory guide for practitioners and inspectors and ‘Development Matters’ to help inform understanding of child development through the early years.
+We teach children the skills they should develop for their age range and make sure we accelerate children’s learning for those who are behind and challenge the more able.

 Key Stage 1 and Key Stage 2

-Assessment and evaluation
+Assessment and Evaluation

 Formal summative assessment is carried out at the end of each National Curriculum Key Stage in Years 2 and 6, through the use of SATs and teacher assessment.

-Nursery and Reception assess against - Early years outcomes A non-statutory guide for practitioners and inspectors and Development Matters to help inform understanding of child development through the early years..
+Nursery and Reception assess against ‘Early Years Outcomes’ a non-statutory guide for practitioners and inspectors and ‘Development Matters’ to help inform understanding of child development through the early years.

 Reporting to parents is done on a termly basis through interviews and annually through a written report.
-Assessing writing in the EYFS is an on going process.
+Assessing writing in the EYFS is an ongoing process.
 Every child does a piece of weekly writing with an adult and is encouraged to have a go at writing independently.
 A dedicated extended session will be introduced as appropriate to the child’s ability.